thoughtbot/maybe_haskell/book/monad/do.md

     shippingCost z
 ```

-Et Violà, you have the equivalent *do-notation* version of our function.
+Et voilà, you have the equivalent *do-notation* version of our function.
 When
 the compiler sees code written like this, it follows (mostly) the same process
 we did, but in reverse: